Frequently Asked Questions

 Q: How do I identify subcontracting opportunities?

 A: Regardless of your product or service it is important that you do not neglect our very large secondary market, Subcontracting Opportunities with DoD Prime Contractors, which is available from our Doing Business with DoD page.
 This document lists all major DoD prime contractors by state and provides a point of contact (Small Business Liaison Officer) within each firm.
 We encourage you to investigate potential opportunities with these firms.
 Many also have websites that may be useful and we encourage you and them to team with each other.

 The SBA's SUB-Net is a valuable source for obtaining information on subcontracting opportunities.
 Solicitations or notices are posted not only by prime contractors, but the SUB-Net is also used by other government, commercial, and educational entities.

-A: The new electronic Subcontracting Reporting System (eSRS) is a government-wide Internet-based tool which will streamline the process of reporting on subcontracting plans and provide agencies with access to analytical data on subcontracting performance.
-The eSRS will eliminate the need for paper submissions and processing of the SF 294's, Individual Subcontracting Reports, and SF 295's, Summary Subcontracting Reports, and will replace the paper with an easy-to-use electronic process to collect the data.
+The electronic Subcontracting Reporting System (eSRS) is a government-wide Internet-based tool which streamlines the process of reporting on subcontracting plans, and provides agencies with access to analytical data on subcontracting performance.
+The eSRS eliminates the need for paper submissions and processing of the SF-294, SF-295, Individual Subcontracting Reports, and Summary Subcontracting Reports, by replacing the forms with an easy-to-use electronic process to submit the data.

 The paper submission of SF-294 is only required for orders issued under either a Basic Ordering Agreement (BOA) or a Blanket Purchase Agreement (BPA).